-Source: Internal, as of Aug 2023.
+Source: Internal.
 The sector(s)/stock(s)/issuer(s)mentioned herein does not constitute any research report/recommendation and our strategy may or may not have any future position in these sector(s)/stock(s)/issuer(s).

 Strategy Characteristics, Performance and Risks